digitalemil/HDPDemoStudio/README.md

 Making HDP Demos easy

-Now supporting HDP 2.2.4.0-2633
+Now supporting HDP 2.3.0.0.-2577

 Default mode is binary delivery now.
 This means HDPAppStudio is an Ambari View on it's own.
 Having said that property-files are still ok.
 In fact the Ambari view takes your input and creates a property-file from them.

-To build HDP AppStudio run the following commands on a 2.2 Sandbox or cluster:
+To build HDP AppStudio run the following commands on a 2.3.0.0-2577 Sandbox or cluster:
 ```
 $ mvn clean compile assembly:single
 $ cd StormTopology
+$ mvn clean compile assembly:single
+$ cd SparkStreaming
 $ mvn clean compile assembly:single
 $ cd ..
 $ ./createpkg.sh